Its-Yayo/its-yayo.github.io/about.md

 ## Hobbies
 I'm a geek guy, usually I like normal but sometimes weird stuff lol.
 Let's list a few of 'em:
+- I like riced OS distributions, I used to have mine one with Arch.
+Check out the [r/unixporn](https://www.reddit.com/r/unixporn/) Reddit community.
 - I like bowling, my current style to play is the 2-handed one.
 - I like Chess, I used to have +1400 but after 2-3 years without playing, my ratio went down to +800.
 - I like drawing and taking pics of cute landscapes and showing 'em to special people.
 - Besides programming and computing, my other passions are also space, military infraestructure, aviation and motorsport.
 - Recently I started to listen piano and reflective music for work.
 - My fav genre of all time is metal music.
 Some good bands are: Iron Maiden, Metallica, Overkill, Exodus, Kiss, Y&T, Stratovarius, Helloween, DRI, Municipal Waste, Skull Fist, Enforcer...
-- But also, I like synthwave retro (VHS Dreams, Waveshaper), 80s and current pop spanish music (Soda Stereo, Juanes, Sin Bandera), electronic music (Daft Punk, Martin Garrix)
+- But also, I like synthwave retro (VHS Dreams, Waveshaper), phonk music (Kordhell, Dxrk ダーク), 80s and current pop spanish music (Soda Stereo, Juanes, Sin Bandera), electronic music (Daft Punk, Martin Garrix)
 - I like Star Wars.
 My fav movie is the 5th episode (2nd cronology talking).
 The Empire Strikes Back is a masterpiece.
-However, my fav movie is between Interstellar and Black Hawk Down.
+However, my fav movie is Interstellar
 - I like to challenge myself with new challenges.
 (To assemble a new lego, to try a new coding problem with a new algorithm, test out my math skills...)

 ## Notes